 The Remote sidebar displays a Connect button if your project has a remote destination but is currently not connected to it.
 Clicking this button will connect to the remote destination and populate the sidebar with a file browser.

 To disconnect from the remote destination, choose Disconnect from the pull-down menu at the top of the Remote sidebar.
+Note: This disconnect option only appears if you’re using a local project with multiple remote destinations.
+If you are using a remote-only project, this disconnect option won’t appear as this happens automatically when the project is closed.

 Performing File Operations